RazgrizGhost/Project-2/README.md

 # Description:
 This dataset shows physicochemical (Features) and sensory (Target) variables.
 Models used: Linear Regression, Bagged Trees, Random Forest.
 Principal Component Analysis (PCA) used for dimensional reduction.
+Bagged Trees and Random Forest was further tuned with the best parameters by utilizing GridCV (Linear Regression is a model that cannot be tuned).
+Final Model selected was a Tuned Best Parameters Random Forest Model.

 # 2 analytical insights:
 ![image](https://user-images.githubusercontent.com/118643932/222963635-3a18b5c7-8ad8-494d-b3e5-19aa54155ae9.png)